 Alerting profile example

 Say you want to receive immediate alerts on availability problems that involve production entities, but you only want to receive alerts on development availability problems that are open longer than 15 minutes.
 To model this example, you would create two availability filtering rules in your alerting profile, as shown below.

 Third-party notification integrations

-All third-party problem notification integrations now support alerting profiles.
-The seamless use of alerting profiles for third-party problem integrations allows efficient filtering regardless of the alerting channel your team uses (web UI, Dynatrace mobile app, Slack, HipChat, ServiceNow, etc).
+All third-party problem notification integrations support alerting profiles.
+The seamless use of alerting profiles for third-party problem integrations allows efficient filtering regardless of the alerting channel your team uses (web UI, Dynatrace mobile app, Slack, HipChat, ServiceNow, etc.).

 For example, to check this for Slack